seckindemirbas/PLP/README.md

 The text grew out of our lecture notes for [Mathematics 220](https://www.calendar.ubc.ca/vancouver/courses.cfm?page=code&code=MATH#220) at UBC.
 Those notes were written in LaTeX but as we started to transform them into this text we translated them into [PreTeXt](https://pretextbook.org/).
 Many thanks to [Rob Beezer](http://buzzard.ups.edu/) and the [pretext community](https://groups.google.com/g/pretext-support) for all their help along the way.

 The repository contains sources for the textbook and also lecture slides.
 The slides should be considered ancillary materials and were used to produce [short online videos](https://www.youtube.com/playlist?list=PLsZ5tCZabvkCNItGgafhVqzekTwEbHyYk) for Mathematics 220 at UBC.

+We have also added worksheets used to teach a 13 week course from PLP.

 ## Building
 The sources for both the book and lecture are written in [PreTeXt](https://pretextbook.org/).